Losing business: how to ensure customers never forget you

 Lesson 1.
 Seek understanding

-The best way to explore ways to retain a customer, is to make sure that the reasons for termination are understood.
-Agents managing the process should be trained to ask, with real interest.
-This information will not only be invaluable to understand the main drivers of lost business, it also demonstrates care and concern about lost business
+The best way to explore ways to retain a customer, is to make sure you understand the reasons for termination.
+Agents managing the process should be trained to ask questions with real interest.
+This information will not only be invaluable to understanding the main drivers of lost business, it also demonstrates care and concern about lost business.

 Lesson 2.
 Show regret